 Overall, the middle portion of the episode wasn’t terribly important.
 The only thing of note is the fact that Hakua officially joins the harem in this particular portion of the episode.

-Near the end, Sota is approached by Number Zero, a member of the Council of the Seven Virtues; it turns out the council serves the Bladefield royal family.
-She asks him what the world is to him: is it symbol of hatred or does he love it so much he’d sacrifice anything to protect it?
+Near the end, Sota is approached by Number Zero, a member of the Council of the Seven Virtues.
+It turns out the council serves the Bladefield royal family.
+She asks him what the world is to him: is it a symbol of hatred or does he love it so much he’d sacrifice anything to protect it?
 As he starts thinking, he thinks about all of the hatred that’s thrown his way for being the sole survivor of the accident, which goes to a thought of Sota trying to kill himself but not going through with it.
 He doesn’t have an answer for Number Zero, but she says she’ll be happy to hear his answer when they meet again.

 I have to give this episode some credit for doing a bit to try to progress the storyline of Sota and the flags.
 However, at the same time, I’m also a little confused.
 In an earlier episode, it was hinted that Nanami was one of the heroes from the fairy tale.
 However, in this episode, it’s hinted that Nanami and Hakua are the two princesses in the story.
 So which role does Nanami actually play here?
 Hopefully we’ll get some clarification on how Nanami fits into the story soon.